oneapi-src/oneAPI-samples/Libraries/oneMKL/monte_carlo_european_opt/README.md

 the random numbers themselves.
 Random number generation can be done from the host, storing the results in a SYCL-compliant buffer or USM pointer, or directly in a kernel.

-In this sample, a Philox 4x32x10 generator is used, and a gaussian distribution is the basis for the Monte Carlo simulation. oneMKL provides many other generators and distributions to suit a range of applications.
+In this sample, the MCG59 generator is used by default, and a gaussian distribution is the basis for the Monte Carlo simulation. oneMKL provides many other generators and distributions to suit a range of applications.
 After generating the random number input for the simulation, prices are calculated and then averaged using reduction functions.